chr15m/nostr-relay-research/XX.md

 #### Adding Nodes

-When learning about a new node from an incoming connection, relays MUST verify the node's claimed URL by initiating an outgoing connection and performing a `PING`/`PONG` exchange.
+When learning about a new node from an incoming PING, relays MUST verify the relay URL as valid by initiating an outgoing websocket connection and performing a `PING`/`PONG` exchange.
 This prevents routing table poisoning.
+This reverse lookup SHOULD be cached and rate limited to prevent DoS attacks - see below.

 #### Bucket Maintenance

-- If a bucket is full and the relay's ID falls within the bucket's range, split the bucket
+- If a bucket is full and the relay's ID falls within the bucket's range, split the bucket.
-- Otherwise, ping questionable nodes to make space for new nodes
+- Otherwise, PING questionable nodes to make space for new nodes.
-- Remove nodes that fail to respond to multiple ping attempts
+- Remove nodes that fail to respond to multiple PING attempts.

 #### Refreshing

-Buckets not updated within 2 hours are considered stale and MUST be refreshed by performing a `FIND_NODE` lookup for a random ID within the bucket's range.
+Buckets not updated within 2 hours are considered stale and MUST be refreshed by performing a `FIND_RELAY` lookup for a random ID within the bucket's range.

 ## Client Implementation

 ### Publishing Relay Lists

-1. Hash the client's npub: `target_id = SHA256(npub)`
+1. Hash the client's npub: `target_id = SHA256(npub)`.
-2. Perform recursive `FIND_NODE` lookup for `target_id`
+2. Perform recursive `FIND_RELAY` lookup for `target_id`.
-3. Publish [NIP-65](65.md) relay list event to the K closest relays found
+3. Publish [NIP-65](65.md) relay list event to the K closest relays found.

 ### Discovering Relay Lists

-1. Hash the target npub: `target_id = SHA256(npub)`
+1. Hash the target npub: `target_id = SHA256(npub)`.
-2. Perform recursive `FIND_NODE` lookup for `target_id`
+2. Perform recursive `FIND_RELAY` lookup for `target_id`.
-3. Query the K closest relays with `REQ` for [NIP-65](65.md) events from the target npub
+3. Query the K closest relays with `REQ` for [NIP-65](65.md) events from the target npub.

 ## Security Considerations